 Then when you don’t get offers at that price they’re likely to blame "the market" rather than their unrealistic price expectations.

-It's always best to do your own research and analyse what other similar properties sold for recently.
+It's always best to do your own research and analyse what other similar properties sold recently.

-That’s why vendors should never be bystanders in the sale of their home.
+That’s why vendors should never be bystanders in the sale of their homes.